jeffpar/pcjs.v1/docs/pcjs/hdc/README.md

 Purpose
 ---
-Creates an instance of the Hard Disk Controller (HDC) component.
+Creates an instance of the Hard Drive Controller (HDC) component.
 The HDC is responsible for:

 - Automatically loading fixed disk image files at boot;
 - Simulating the appropriate controller hardware ports;